CrimboJimbo/MinecraftDadBot/README.md

 ## Current Features

--Dad Math!
+> - Dad Math!
-    -Dad can perform simple calculations!
+>      - Dad can perform simple calculations!
--Dad Wiki!
+> - Dad Wiki!
-    -Dad has seen and heard of many things in Minecraft! tap his well of knowledge!
+>      - Dad has seen and heard of many things in Minecraft! tap his well of knowledge!
--Ask Dad! *W.I.P.*
+> - Ask Dad! *W.I.P.*
-    -Ask Dad A Question!
+>      - Ask Dad A Question!
 I'm sure his answer is be of great help!
--Nicknames!
+> - Nicknames!
-    -Have Dad call you something personal (though he might still just call you son...)!
+>      - Have Dad call you something personal (though he might still just call you son...)!
--And more to come!
+> - And more to come!

 ---